About IJ4EU

 How many calls (rounds of funding) will there be?

-For both the Investigation Support Scheme and the Freelancer Support Scheme, two calls (rounds of funding) will be held simultaneously in 2022/23.
+For both the Investigation Support Scheme and the Freelancer Support Scheme, three calls (rounds of funding) will be held simultaneously in 2024/25, opening on the following dates:

 -